Wisconsin Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Uninsured/Underinsured Motorist Coverage

-Medical expenses, lost wages and repair costs if you're hit by a driver with no or insufficient insurance.
+Medical expenses, lost wages and repair costs if you're hit by a driver with no or insufficient insurance

-Damage to your vehicle if you are at fault or damages that exceed policy limits.
+Damage to your vehicle if you are at fault or damages that exceed policy limits

 Personal Injury Protection (PIP)

-Medical expenses, lost income and funeral costs for you or your passengers regardless of who's at fault.
+Medical expenses, lost income and funeral costs for you or your passengers, regardless of who's at fault

-Vehicle damage or injuries to the other driver.
+Vehicle damage or injuries to the other driver

 Roadside Assistance

-Services like towing, flat tire changes and jump-starts when your car breaks down.
+Services like towing, flat tire changes and jump-starts when your car breaks down

-Cost of parts or repairs needed after the tow.
+Cost of parts or repairs needed after the tow

 Gap Insurance

-Pays the difference between your car's current value and what you still owe if it's totaled or stolen.
+Pays the difference between your car's current value and what you still owe if it's totaled or stolen

-Vehicle depreciation or overdue loan payments.
+Vehicle depreciation or overdue loan payments

 Rental Car Reimbursement

-The cost of a rental car while your vehicle is being repaired after a covered event.
+The cost of a rental car while your vehicle is being repaired after a covered event

-Fuel, insurance or other rental extras.
+Fuel, insurance or other rental extras

 Penalties for Driving Without Insurance in Wisconsin

 The cost of a ticket for driving without insurance in Wisconsin varies based on whether it's your first offense or a repeat violation.
-Generally, a first offense will result in lighter penalties than repeated offenses, which can carry much heftier consequences, including larger fines.
+Generally, a first offense will result in lighter penalties than repeated offenses, which can have heftier consequences, including larger fines.
 If you're caught driving without minimum coverage auto insurance in Wisconsin, you could face several consequences:

-• SR-22 requirement: You may have to file an SR-22 form, which is proof of financial responsibility. — doing so usually results in higher insurance premiums.
+• SR-22 requirement: You may have to file an SR-22 form, which is proof of financial responsibility.
+Doing so usually results in higher insurance premiums.

 • Fines: There will be monetary penalties for driving uninsured.